Skip to content

 You can control where Windows 11 searches for files by customizing its indexing options.

 Windows Search Indexing creates a database of your files.
-This makes search results appear almost instantly.
-This process ensures your PC can quickly find what you need when you type into the search bar.
-Whether it’s a document from last week or a photo from years ago, your results will appear fast.
+This file database makes search results appear almost instantly.
+This indexing process ensures your PC quickly finds needed files when you type into the search bar.
+Results for documents from last week or photos from years ago appear fast.

 If Windows isn’t finding files in specific folders or drives you’ve designated, you need to adjust the indexed locations.
 For instance, you might store large project files on a secondary SSD or critical data on an external hard drive.